weleoka/Lab2/host/Create_Test_Environment.md

 To find candidates, surf to https://hub.docker.com and use the search field.

 There will be more steps to the lab, however you'll need to get bugzilla installed and configured first.
+If you want to be a tester, when you get BugZilla working, let Todd know, and he'll send you the next few steps in the lab.

 Good Luck, Teacher Todd